gatling/gatling/src/docs/content/reference/current/core/session/el/index.md

 // generate a random Long with range where 2147483648 is the min and 2147483658 is the max (inclusive)
 "#{randomLong(2147483648,2147483658)}"

+// The following functions generate a random Double value in a given range
+// To use these functions you must adhere to the following formats and pay attention to the gotchas
+// * a valid double string is of the format number.number, ex 0.34 or -12.34, while these are INVALID .34 or 2. or +0.34
+//   must be of the format  -?\d+.\d+ (can start with a - then has a number then a . then a number)
+// * when the double is converted to a string in the payload,
+//   you may end up seeing doubles represented in scientific notation.
+//   This can happen when you choose very small or very big numbers or when requesting many decimal places

+// generate a random Double in the range [-42.42,+42.42) (min is inclusive while max is exclusive)
+"#{randomDouble(-42.42,42.42)}"

+// generate a random Double in the range [-42.42,+42.42) with max 3 decimal places (min is inclusive, max is exclusive) "#{randomDouble(-42.42,42.42,3)}"
 ```

 You can combine different Gatling EL builtin functions, eg: